 Genworth Financial, Inc. (NYSE: GNW) is a Fortune 500 insurance holding company committed to helping families achieve the dream of homeownership and address the financial challenges of aging through its leadership positions in mortgage insurance and long term care insurance.
 Headquartered in Richmond, Virginia, Genworth traces its roots back to 1871 and became a public company in 2004.
 For more information, visit genworth.com.

 From time to time, Genworth releases important information via postings on its corporate website.
 Accordingly, investors and other interested parties are encouraged to enroll to receive automatic email alerts and Really Simple Syndication (RSS) feeds regarding new postings.
 Enrollment information is found under the "Investors" section of genworth.com.
-From time to time, Genworth's publicly traded subsidiaries, Genworth MI Canada Inc. and Genworth Mortgage Insurance Australia Limited, separately release financial and other information about their operations.
-This information can be found at http://genworth.ca and http://www.genworth.com.au.
+From time to time, Genworth's publicly traded subsidiary, Genworth Mortgage Insurance Australia Limited, separately releases financial and other information about its operations.
+This information can be found at http://www.genworth.com.au.

 Oceanwide is a privately held, family owned international financial holding group founded by LU Zhiqiang.
 Headquartered in Beijing, China, Oceanwide's well-established and diversified businesses include operations in financial services, energy, technology information services, culture and media, and real estate assets globally, including in the United States.